Reviewing Taitron Components (TAIT) and Its Competitors

-Taitron Components (NASDAQ: TAIT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Taitron Components to related companies based on the strength of its analyst recommendations, dividends, valuation, risk, profitability, earnings and institutional ownership.
+Taitron Components (NASDAQ: TAIT) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Taitron Components to related businesses based on the strength of its analyst recommendations, earnings, valuation, dividends, risk, profitability and institutional ownership.

-Taitron Components has a beta of 1.32, meaning that its stock price is 32% more volatile than the S&P 500.
-Comparatively, Taitron Components’ peers have a beta of 1.63, meaning that their average stock price is 63% more volatile than the S&P 500.
+15.4% of Taitron Components shares are held by institutional investors.
+Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
+61.2% of Taitron Components shares are held by company insiders.
+Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-Taitron Components pays an annual dividend of $0.18 per share and has a dividend yield of 5.1%.
-Taitron Components pays out 46.2% of its earnings in the form of a dividend.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.7% and pay out 26.3% of their earnings in the form of a dividend.
-Taitron Components has raised its dividend for 5 consecutive years.
+Taitron Components has a beta of 1.32, indicating that its share price is 32% more volatile than the S&P 500.
+Comparatively, Taitron Components’ competitors have a beta of 1.63, indicating that their average share price is 63% more volatile than the S&P 500.

-This table compares Taitron Components and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Taitron Components and its competitors’ net margins, return on equity and return on assets.

 |Taitron Components